State / Territory Benefits - Maine

-Purple Heart Souvenir Plate: A qualified Veteran may obtain the Purple Heart souvenir plate.
+Purple Heart Souvenir Plate: A qualified Veteran or the surviving Spouse may obtain the Purple Heart souvenir plate.
 This plate is available as a standard passenger plate or a motorcycle plate.
 There is no fee to obtain this souvenir plate, limit one.
 Not to be displayed on a motor vehicle.

 Disabled Veteran Plate: A disabled Veteran that has been rated as 100% service-connected (permanent and total) and in receipt of 100% benefits.
 The registration fee is exempt on a vehicle with a registered weight that does not exceed 10,000 lbs.

 Or any Veteran who has the loss of both lower extremities or has the loss of use of both lower extremities is exempt from all motor vehicle related fees including excise and sales tax on a vehicle with a registered weight not to exceed 10,000 lbs.

 Disabled Veteran Parking Plate: A Veteran must be 100% service connected disabled (permanent and total) in receipt of 100% benefits.
 Exempt from all motor vehicle related fees including excise and sales tax on a vehicle with a registered weight not to exceed 10,000 lbs.